paucls/java-gradle-kata-seed/README.md

 Java Kata Seed
 ==============

-This is a seed project for doing TDD code katas in Java.
+This is a seed project to quickly start practicing TDD in Java.

 Includes dependencies for:
 - [AssertJ](http://joel-costigliola.github.io/assertj/)